Wu-KaiWei/bakeshop-insights/README.md

+## 👋 About This Project (For Recruiters)

+This project is a practical Python data analysis tool built as part of my transition into IT.
+It demonstrates my ability to work with real-world data, write structured Python code, and generate meaningful outputs from CSV files.

+I am a career changer with an engineering background, currently seeking an IT Apprenticeship or Entry-Level IT role in the UK.
+This repository shows my hands-on experience with Python, data processing, and problem-solving using realistic business scenarios.

 # BakeShop Insights — Sales & Profit Analyzer (Python + Pandas)

 A command-line tool that analyses a bakery’s sales data from CSV files and generates KPI summaries,